DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 );
 ```

-For more information on available configuration options, consult the documentation for the [DdSdkConfiguration][8] object.
+For more information on available configuration options, see the [DdSdkConfiguration object][8] documentation.

 ### Initialize the library